Chern classes of conformal blocks: Conformal blocks

+In this paper we shall mostly be concerned with the case $g=0$.
+In this case, $\mnb$ is a smooth projective variety and we shall from now on denote the locally free sheaf $\mb{V}_{0,n,\ovl}$ on $\mnb$ simply by $\vl$, its determinant line bundle by $\dl$ and its rank by $r_{\ovl}$.

+\begin{lem} All the $\vl$ are generated by their global sections, therefore so are all the $\dl$.
+In particular, the $\dl$ are nef line bundles. \end{lem}

+\begin{proof} With notation as in the beginning of this section, by the construction of the sheaves of conformal blocks there is always a natural map from the constant vector bundle on $S$ with fibre $(\otimes_i V_{\l_i})_{\mg{g}}$ to $V_{\mc{C}}(\ov{p}, \ovl)$ which is induced by the inclusion of $V_{\l}$ in $\mc{H}_{\l}$.
+It follows from \cite[Proposition 3.5.1]{ueno-conformal} that this map is surjective if the fibres of the family are smooth curves of genus $0$.
+The proof only uses the fact that given any point $x \in \P^1(k)$ there exists $f \in \Gamma(\P^1 - \{x\}, \mc{O}_{\P^1 - \{x\}})$ which has a simple pole at $x$.
+If $C$ is a semi-stable curve of genus $0$ and $x \in C(k)$ is a smooth point, then there exists $f \in \Gamma(C - \{x\},\mc{O}_{C - \{x\}})$ having a simple pole at $x$, so the proof of \cite[Proposition 3.5.1]{ueno-conformal} extends to the case where the fibres are semi-stable curves of genus $0$. \end{proof}

+\begin{rem} The map from $(\otimes_i V_{\l_i})_{\mg{g}}$ to $V_{\mc{C}}(\ov{p}, \ovl)$ is in general not surjective if the fibres have genus $g>0$.
+In fact, in this case it follows from Theorem \ref{thm:m11} that the determinants of conformal blocks on $\mnb$ are often not even nef. \end{rem}

-Recall that the Chow groups of $\ov{M}_{0,n}$ are generated by the stratification induced by the boundary divisors \emph{i.e.}~the irreducible components of $\ov{M}_{0,n} \bs M_{0,n}$ and the Chow groups are equal to the Chow groups modulo numerical equivalence \cite{keel-m0nbar}.
-Thus, one may compute the class of $\dl$ in $\pic(\ov{M}_{0,n})$ by computing the degree of $\vl$ restricted to the one dimensional strata, the so called vital curves.
+Recall that $\mnb \bs \mn$ is a divisor with simple normal crossings, so $\mnb$ has a natural stratification by smooth strata.
+Keel \cite{keel-m0nbar} has shown that the Chow groups of $\mnb$ are generated by the classes of the closures of the (irreducible componenents) of the strata and the Chow groups are equal to the Chow groups modulo numerical equivalence.
+Thus, one way of computing the class of $\dl$ in $\pic(\mnb)$ is by computing the degree of $\vl$ restricted to the one dimensional strata, called vital curves in \cite{keel-mckernan}.

-Let $r_{\ovl}$ denote the rank of $\vl$.
-Classes of vital curves modulo numerical equivalence correspond to partitions $\{1,\dots,n\} = N_1 \cup N_2 \cup N_3 \cup N_4$, with $|N_k| = n_k > 0$.
-Given such a partition, let $F$ be the family of $n$-pointed genus $0$ curves given by gluing fixed $n_k + 1$-pointed curves $C_k$ of genus $0$ at the last marked point along the sections of the universal family over $\ov{M}_{0,4}$.
+Classes of vital curves modulo numerical equivalence correspond to partitions $\{1,\dots,n\} = \sqcup_{k=1}^4 N_k$, with $|N_k| = n_k > 0$.
+Given such a partition, let $F$ be the family of $n$-pointed genus $0$ curves given by gluing, for each $k=1,2,3,4$, a fixed $n_k + 1$-pointed curve $C_k$ of genus $0$ at the last marked point along the $k$-th section of the universal family over $\mfb$.
 If $n_k = 1$ for some $k$, we do not glue any curve at the $k$'th section.
-This gives rise to a family of stable $n$-pointed curves of genus $0$ such that the class in the Chow group of the image of $\ov{M}_{0,4}$ in $\ov{M}_{0,n}$ by the classifying map for this family is independent of the choice of the glued curves.
+This gives rise to a family of stable $n$-pointed curves of genus $0$ such that the class in the Chow group of the image of $\mfb$ in $\mnb$ by the classifying map for this family is independent of the choice of the glued curves.